sedol1339/files/abstracts.md

 Shin, H., Lee, J. K., Kim, J., & Kim, J. (2017).
 Continual Learning with Deep Generative Replay. arXiv, 1705.08690.
 Retrieved from https://arxiv.org/abs/1705.08690v3

+Shwartz-Ziv, R., & Tishby, N. (2017).
+Opening the Black Box of Deep Neural Networks via Information. arXiv, 1703.00810.
+Retrieved from https://arxiv.org/abs/1703.00810v3

+    - We visualize DNNs based on Information Bottleneck (IB) theory and stucy the SGD dynamics:
+    - 1) Most of the training epochs in standard DL are spent on compression of the input to efficient representation and not on fitting the training labels
+    - 2) Then SGD switches from a fast drift to smaller training error into a stochastic relaxation, or random diffusion, and the representation compression phase begins
+    - 3) Finally, the converged layers lie on or very close to the Information Bottleneck (IB) theoretical bound
+    - This provides a new explanation for the computational benefit of the hidden layers

 Smith, L. N., & Topin, N. (2017).
 Exploring loss function topology with cyclical learning rates. arXiv, 1702.04283.
 Retrieved from https://arxiv.org/abs/1702.04283v1

     - We apply Cyclical Learning Rates (CLR) and linear network interpolation between checkpoints, and observe counterintuitive increases and decreases in training loss and instances of rapid training